 People are influenced easily by the spread of false rumours into believing that foreigners are why South African citizens are poor and unemployed.
 South Africans accuse immigrants of taking jobs, bringing drugs, and sexually abusing women.
 The aftermath of these rumours is waves of violence that swept through communities where people are threatened, killed, and shops looted and burnt.
 The fake news ignores the reality of a government that steadily pillaged our country’s resources during the past 25 years that should have been used for job creation and development.
 It means that we as a people are vulnerable to manipulation in ways that we are just beginning to appreciate fully.

 Do not presume news events do not affect you.
 Being constantly exposed to bad news makes you sick.
 People watching these traumatic events on the media experience shock, isolation, depression, anxiety and stress.
-With the never-ending news onslaught, returning to a calm, relaxed state becomes difficult.
+Returning to a calm, relaxed state becomes difficult with the never-ending news onslaught.
 It leaves us in constant fight or flight mode.
-It may stem from a primitive behavioural instinct that humans have, called surveillance gratification-seeking.
+It may stem from a primitive behavioural instinct that humans have called surveillance gratification-seeking.
 You need to know whether you are safe or not.
 But the constant bombardment with bad news harms us.

 Boldfish describes the following symptoms as effects news has on us:

-Complacency – similar to our brain’s ability to erase from consciousness stimuli that we are constantly subjected to, a constant dose of negativity could lead us to “get used” to it, which was becoming the new norm.
+Complacency—Similar to our brain’s ability to erase stimuli we are constantly subjected to from consciousness, a constant dose of negativity could lead us to “get used” to it, which was becoming the new norm.

 Paralysis/Helplessness – a constant bombardment of negativity can lead to feelings of Helplessness and an inability to figure out what to do next.

-Constant Feeling of Crisis – it can get your mind to enter a continuous state of “crisis mode” where you are trapped in a cycle of negativity, and every moment could mean the end of the world.
+Constant Feeling of Crisis—It can cause your mind to enter a continuous state of “crisis mode,” where you are trapped in a cycle of negativity, and every moment could mean the end of the world.

 Depression – negative news can trigger negative emotions, but being constantly subjected to it could lead to depression and other mental health disorders.